Get Your Home Ship-Shape For Your New Baby

 Newborn babies are tiny.
 But they come with a lot of stuff.
 And you might find that you struggle to find somewhere to put it.
-Even the tidiest of homes will feel cluttered once baby’s stuff arrives.
+Even the tiniest of homes will feel cluttered once the baby’s stuff arrives.

 Get ahead of the game and declutter your home in advance.
 Storage boxes work great for bits and pieces that don’t need to be out while your baby is still young.
 Taking out a storage unit for the first year will help you declutter without the stress of finding a new place to put those things.
 If storage isn’t an option, use eBay or Depop to sell anything you don’t need.
 And then use the money to buy yourself something nice.
 Because you need pampering too.

 The idea of pampering leads us to our last point.
 There’s a hell of a lot to prepare for the arrival of a new life.
 And it can be easy to forget about yourself.
 But you, and your partner, are just as important as the baby.